Reading Level

 2. Select the method for the readability test.
 By default, it is set to Flesch-Kincaid, the most commonly used text readability method.

 3. After inputting the text and selecting the method, the readability score, reading level, and reading note will be displayed instantly.
-Also, you can see the word count and character count under the textarea.
+Also, you can see the word count and character count below the text area.

 How Do the Readability Formulas Work?

-There are different readability tests to measure readability of your text.
-On this page, you can check readability scores with the Flesch-Kincaid, Gunning Fog Index, SMOG Index, Automated Readability Index (ARI), and Dale-Chall Readability Formula.
+There are different readability tests to measure readability of the text.
+On this web page, you can check readability scores using the Flesch-Kincaid, Gunning Fog Index, SMOG Index, Automated Readability Index (ARI), and the Dale-Chall Readability Formula.

 Flesch-Kincaid

-This formula looks at how long your sentences are and how many syllables your words have.
-Shorter sentences and words with fewer syllables usually mean easier reading.
-In other words, if the average number of syllables per word is low, it's considered more readable.
-The Flesch-Kincaid Grade Level also shows the U.S. school grade level needed to understand the text.
+The Flesch-Kincaid formula measures readability by analyzing sentence length and syllable count.
+Shorter sentences and words with fewer syllables make a text easier to read.
+In simpler terms, if the average number of syllables per word is low, the text will score a good readability score.
+The Flesch-Kincaid Grade Level also shows what U.S. school grade level is required to understand the text.

 Gunning Fog Index